 At Business in the Community, we encourage early and comprehensive reporting as a positive move towards greater equality for women in the workplace.
 Embracing transparency could enable employers to enhance their corporate reputation, increase their staff’s engagement and attract new talent.
 Our research shows that employees want to know about the gender pay gap in their organisation, how it can be explained and what employers are doing to close it.

-Now is the time to start preparing, so that you can find out if your organisation has a gender pay gap, identify its driving factors and take action to tackle it.
-We provide our members with online and face-to-face guidance to understand their gap and write their contextual narrative, and offer recommendations to develop an action plan tailored to their needs and relevant to their sector.
+We provide our members with online and face-to-face guidance to understand their gap and write their contextual narrative and offer recommendations to develop an action plan tailored to their needs and relevant to their sector.

 Read Business in the Community's response to the: